 The rooms all have different colours of fabric lining their walls, which makes for a bright and lively journey as you move through them.

-Below is a portrait of Louis XVI and Marie Antoinette in 1782 with two of their children: Louis-Joseph-Xavier-François is seated on Marie’s lap, and Marie-Thérèse-Charlotte is kneeling down beside them.
-Louis and Marie are surrounded by Louis XVI’s brothers Louis, the Count of Provence, and Charles, the Count of Artois, and their wives.
+Below is a portrait of Louis XVI and Marie Antoinette in 1782 with two of their children: Louis-Joseph-Xavier-François is seated on Marie Antoinette’s lap, and Marie-Thérèse-Charlotte is kneeling down beside them.
+Louis XVIand Marie Antoinette are surrounded by Louis XVI’s brothers Louis, the Count of Provence (later Louis XVIII), and Charles, the Count of Artois (later Charles X), and their wives.

 On to the Royal Chapel!
 Work on this chapel began in 1699 by architect Jules Hardouin-Mansart under the direction of Louis XIV.
 It was the fifth, and final, chapel built at Versailles.
 Upon Mansart’s death in 1708, work on the chapel was completed by his assistant (and brother-in-law) Robert de Cotte in 1710.
 The design for the chapel incorporates gothic architecture and baroque decoration, and has a two-floor layout that is similar to the Palatine Chapel in Aachen, Germany (which was built for Charlemagne around 792 C.E.).
 The chapel was dedicated to Saint Louis IX (1214-1290), patron saint and ancestor of Louis XIV.

-The picture below was taken while standing on the second floor of the Chapel in the Royal Tribune where the King would have sat, looking up at the beautiful paintings on the vaulted ceiling.
-The one in the middle of the roof is God the Father in his Glory by Antoine Coypel.
-The painting overtop the organ is The Resurrection by Charles de la Fosse.
+The picture below was taken while standing on the main floor of the Chapel in the Royal Tribune, where the King would have sat, looking up at the beautiful paintings on the vaulted ceiling.
+The painting in the middle of the roof is God the Father in his Glory, Carrying the Instruments of his Passion by Antoine Coypel (1710).
+The painting overtop the organ is The Resurrection of Christ by Charles de la Fosse (around 1709).

-A closer look at the painting.
+Below is a closer look at the paintings on the ceiling.
 The roof was designed without transverse ribs so that it would have a flat, unified surface.

 There was actually a third painting located overtop the Royal Tribune, which I failed to photograph.
-You can see it in the image below, to the left.
-It is The Descent of the Holy Ghost by Jean Jouvenet.
+You can see it in the image below, on the left.
+It is The Descent of the Holy Ghost by Jean Jouvenet (around 1708).

 I found this gold medallion on one of the doors leading into the top floor of the Royal Chapel.
 It’s another representation of Apollo and the sun, similar to the ones we saw on the Gate of Honour.
 It would be fun to do a scavenger hunt at Versailles where you try to spot as many of these images as you can.